DionMiller/kyra-exercise/README.md

 Thanks again for considering me for this opportunity!

 Dion
-# Getting Started with Create React App
+# Getting Started with Create React App Hi,

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`
+# Thank your for viewing my excercise,

+To start the project open the backend folder,and run the node.js app with:
+###`nodemon api.js`
-Runs the app in the development mode.\
+Then run the react app found in the frontend folder with npm start.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`
+###`npm start`

+Thanks again for considering me for this opportunity!

+Dion